stbinan/toy_app/README.md

 4. Finally, set up the server or just run it with `$ rails server`.

-Other questions just check the websites above or leave me a message on twitter @stbinan.
+For other problems please check the websites above or leave me a message on twitter @stbinan.